shilpagopi/SystemDesign/Examples/FBMessenger.md

 * Chat-Participant table(chatid(indexed),participantid,created,lastused..) - composite key (chatid, participantid), and GSI for participantid
 * Chat table - with chat metadata
 * Message table (chatid,msgid(secondary index?),contenturl,author,time..)
+* Outbox (userID,messageID,timestamp) - delete on getting acknowldgement from user

 For supporting high rates of small writes, and insequence reads, prefer a a wide-column database solution like HBase.
 HBase is a column-oriented key-value NoSQL database that can store multiple values against one key into